gonzalocdlp/Scripta_Business-AI-Generator/README.md

 #How to fine-tune your own model:

-create openaiapikey.txt and add your key
+1.- create openaiapikey.txt and add your key

-add your own or use my json prompts and results (200 examples is the minimum for best results)
+2.-add your own or use my json prompts and results (200 examples is the minimum for best results)

-run fine-tune.py
+3.-run fine-tune.py

-grab the id in OpenAI
+4.-grab the id in OpenAI

+5.- Replace instinces with your own fine-tune id